 - Sail type rotor

 - Propeller type rotor

-- Four blade type rotor.
+- Four-blade type rotor.

-Following figures show the type of blades used for HAWT.
+The following figures show the type of blades used for HAWT.

 Both multiblade and sail type mills run at speeds of 60 to 80 rpm.
 The propeller type has two or three aerofoil blades and runs at a speed of 300 to 400 rpm.
 These rotors have to face the direction of the wind in order to generate wind power.
 The four-blade type rotor is shown in the figure.
 This motor runs at low speed in the range of 100 to 150 rpm.

 Read Also: Different Types of Furnaces: Their Advantages & Disadvantages

 Following are the advantages of a Horizontal Axis Wind Turbine: